onesoft-sudo/invention-docs/docs/models/intro_to_the_models.md

-# Into to the Models
+# Intro to the Models

 The models are simple class which works as a wrapper for your application data.
 They provide an elegant way to interact with your database and process data.
 You can imagine that each model instance is an indivisual row of a database table.